 3. "The more a job inherently resembles a game - with variety, appropriate and flexible challenges, clear goals and immediate feedback - the more enjoyable it will be." - Mihaly Csikszentmihalyi

-Csikszentmihalyi, a leading researcher on happiness, creativity and the state of flow, found that when people apply game-like elements to their work, they inherently enjoy the associated activities at a deeper level.
-This approach works well for mundane activities which tend to be boring but necessary, as well as for more exciting activities which can be gamified to increase the challenge and induce a deeper state of flow.
+Csikszentmihalyi, a leading researcher on happiness, creativity, and the state of flow, found that when people apply game-like elements to their work, they inherently enjoy the associated activities at a deeper level.
+This approach works well for mundane activities that tend to be boring but necessary, as well as for more exciting activities that can be gamified to increase the challenge and induce a deeper state of flow.
 Pick an activity that you regularly perform, then look at how you can turn it into a game to increase your enjoyment.

 4. "Courage starts with showing up and letting ourselves be seen.” - Brené Brown

 Brown, an esteemed psychologist and all-around bad-ass, took her research on an explorative journey into the depths of shame, vulnerability, empathy, and courage.
 Her findings revealed that true courage starts with just showing up and putting oneself out there.
 This first step is the catalyst to making goals a reality, but without first showing up, nothing else can happen.
 Take stock of where you’re at now and where you want to be in 5 years.
 Where do you have to show up and be seen to make that dream a reality?

 5. "Enthusiasm is common.
 Endurance is rare." - Angela Duckworth